Skip to content

 Central lock status via CAN bus⚓︎

 The reason for this issue is that the CloudBoxx gets no feedback from the car whether the doors have actually been locked.
 So, the CloudBoxx only relies on the last executed command.
 If the vehicle is open and you send a LOCK_CENTRAL_LOCK command to the CloudBoxx, the central lock status of the CloudBoxx will change from unlocked to locked.
 However, if the door was still open and therefore the CloudBoxx was unable to lock it, the device cannot recognize this.
-The same would happen if you open the door with the CloudBoxx and press the central lock button inside the car.
-The central lock status of the CloudBoxx would show unlocked even thought the doors of the car were manually locked.

 We have also experienced that the CAN information about the central lock status is not very reliable for some cars.
 Some cars only updated the door status on the CAN bus several minutes after the central lock was changed which can negatively influence workflows.

-Therefore, we suggest you do not set up workflows based on the CAN information of the central lock status and use the CENTRAL_LOCK_LAST command instead.
+Therefore, we suggest you do not set up workflows based on the CAN information of the central lock status and use the central_lock_last_command instead.

 Vehicle does not respond to central lock commands⚓︎